 Satellite images of Europe combined infrared and visible light

 The Meteosat Second Generation (MSG) satellites monitor the Earth weather 24/7 from the geostationary orbit.
-Each 15 minutes the satellites provide a set of 12 images from different spectral channels.

 The satellite image of Europe is composed by using both the infrared and the visible light channel from the satellite.
 Because there are no usable visible light images during the night this composition of channels gives us an image that can be used to observe the clouds by day and by night.
 The pixelated artifacts are due to the lower resolution of the infrared channel.